Gay Jesus film hoax

 Since around 1979, a chain letter has falsely claimed that a film is in the works in which Jesus will be depicted as gay and involved in a promiscuous swinger lifestyle.
 (Note: While films have existed that depict Jesus as gay or bisexual, including Him and The First Temptation of Christ, none exist as described in the chain letter.
 Corpus Christi: Playing with Redemption is a documentary about the play Corpus Christi, not an adaptation, and in either case the play is not a sexualized depiction.)
 Born of half-truths regarding The Many Faces of Jesus, Jens Jørgen Thorsen's abandoned pornographic film about Jesus, the hoax initially implied that the film's would-be producer was a magazine that had run a poll about Thorsen's plans.
 The narrative has morphed over time to claim that the supposed film is an adaptation of the 1997 play Corpus Christi, which does depict Jesus as gay, although not in a sexualized manner.

 Many letters have directed recipients to contact the attorney general of Illinois to demand a ban of the supposed film, peaking at roughly 2,000 letters per week.
 In 1985, Attorney General Neil Hartigan wrote a letter to advice columnist Ann Landers asking for her help in publicizing the film's nonexistence.
 Entities to fall for the hoax in subsequent decades include the county council of Pictou County, Nova Scotia.
-Forty-six years after its inception, the hoax persists as of 2025, now spread on Facebook.
+Forty-seven years after its inception, the hoax persists as of 2026, now spread on Facebook.
 Film regulators across the globe have received complaints as recently as 2018.